Lalcs/kotcollections/docs/API_REFERENCE.md

 #### intersect(other)

-Returns the intersection of two lists.
+Returns the intersection as a KotSet (Kotlin-compatible: returns a Set).

-Note: Unlike Kotlin's Set-returning variant, this library returns a KotList (to preserve order and Python list semantics).

 ```python
 lst1 = KotList([1, 2, 3, 4, 5])